LCM-Lab/Elastic-Attention/README.md

 ### 1. Setup Python Environment

 First, clone the repository and set up the basic PyTorch ecosystem.
+> Note: Compilation of CUDA kernels may take up to 5-10 minutes.
+Please ensure nvcc is in your PATH.
 ```bash
 # Clone the repository
 git clone https://github.com/LCM-Lab/Elastic-Attention.git